The Care Coordination Agency and HUB Relationship

 - A CCA is uniquely positioned to provide care coordination services to the HUB’s focus population.
 These agencies might already be using community based care coordinators or CHWs (Community Health Workers) to link individuals within that population to services.

-- It requires having staff trained in Pathways (the model of care coordination and reporting that we are testing) and its software system, and contracting with the North Sound ACH to receive reimbursement for the completion of any closed Pathway, education tool, or checklist.
+- Being a CCA requires having staff trained in Pathways (the model of care coordination and reporting the Community HUB is launching with) and contracting with the North Sound ACH to receive payment for the completion of any closed Pathway, education tool, or checklist.

 North Sound Community HUB Partners

 This past summer, North Sound ACH released a call for Care Coordination Agencies (CCA) to serve in the pilot of the Community HUB.
 Thirty-two agencies responded.
-After two rounds of application and review, we selected four agencies to partner with us to launch the North Sound Community HUB:
+After two rounds of application and review, we selected the below agencies to partner with us in launching the North Sound Community HUB: